saucelabs/testrunner-toolkit/README.md

 ## Getting started

-How to install and use Sauce Testrunner Toolkit, [read more](https://docs.saucelabs.com/testrunner-toolkit) here.
+To install and use Sauce Testrunner Toolkit, [read more](https://docs.saucelabs.com/testrunner-toolkit) here.

 <!-- [END about] -->